isehrob/synapses-text/README.md

 Demo at: https://isehrob.github.io/synapses-text

-NOTE: It is not ready yet :(
+**NOTE:** This is an experimental project and not ready for production yet.